 The EDI program provides emerging developers with the tools they need to grow their businesses — including training, technical assistance, mentorship, networking, and potential pathways for financing.

-“EDI is designed to help developers who are working to develop disinvested communities for the betterment of their residents.
-Many of these developers have been held back by not having access to the financial capital, social capital, and knowledge capital that other developers have,” said Ellis Carr, president and CEO of Capital Impact Partners and CDC Small Business Finance, two nonprofit mission-driven lenders that are part of the Momentus Capital branded family of organizations.
+“EDI is designed to help developers who are working to develop communities for the betterment of their residents and will benefit from having access to financial capital, social capital, and knowledge capital,” said Ellis Carr, president and CEO of Capital Impact Partners and CDC Small Business Finance, two nonprofit mission-driven lenders that are part of the Momentus Capital branded family of organizations.

 A Need for More Affordable Housing Units in Atlanta